najmus-sakib-hossain/dx-www/crates/serializer/STATUS.md

 **Star this repo if Dx excites you! ⭐**
 **Follow our progress as we march toward the January 1, 2026 launch.**
 ```

+So, here is the flow:

+Anyone opens a code editor like vscode and sees config.dx file (It will be the most beautiful config file ever made) And it will showen by dx LSP extension so when he changes anything it will actually change the config.dx but its dx serializer llm representation with the least tokens possible.
+As we can't possibily lower the tokens more less than that as if you want have less then you will need to convert it to binary but llms are bad at binary so dx serializer in paper will represent the llms dx serializer - That means if you open the serializer file where dx don't the human one then it will be readable but the fact that llms dx serializer repsentation is the least tokens possible so it not look good that much.
+And dx forge detects that a user changed dx serializer human version of dx serializer so it will 1st update the llms dx serializer to match the human one and also make machine version of dx serializer to match the human one.
+So now when you run dx build it will use the machine version of dx serializer to build the app.
+So, like this dx will serializer will be in quantum state and will be extangle between 3 versions.
+Human, LLM and Machine.
+So, llm version will be the one that will be in the actual file and human version will be the one that will be shown in the code editor and machine version will be the one that will be used to build the app.
+So, this way we can have the least tokens possible for llms and also have a best human readable version for humans and also have best machine readable version for machines.
+So, dx serializer will be in quantum superposition between 3 versions at the same time.

+Do you think my idea is good?
+If so then please give me logic for it as I already have dx serializer and dx forge so just give me plan to implement it.
+And if you think its not good then please tell me the drawbacks of it.